Lydiajoy97/The_Birdhouse_Project/README.md

 I created a new instance on ElephantSQL and copied the API key into the env.py file.

 - Heroku
 To deploy to Heroku I logged into my accound and created a new app.
 In Settings I clicked deploy.
 I then connected this to my gitpod repository and set the config vars.
 I then deployed mmy branch and run the app.
+This was to deploy the backend api first, and it then was able to display the veiws.
+To display my react app in the deployed version I need my veiw to render my index.html page.

 - React
 To create the react app I set up a frontend folder within my project.
 In the frontend folder I installed react using the npx create-react-app command.